 (AP) Oscar-winning actor Kevin Spacey says television has overtaken cinema as the home of quality character-driven drama, but the industry risks failure if it doesn't recognize that viewers want control over what they watch, and when.

-He said movie producers could adopt a similar approach to help beat piracy, releasing films simultaneously online, in cinemas and on DVD.
+In another event at the festival Friday, Spacey said that movie producers could adopt a similar approach to help beat piracy, releasing films simultaneously online, in cinemas and on DVD.

-Spacey says, "if it's all available nobody is going to be stealing it before someone else gets it."
+Spacey said that "would be a huge bite out of piracy because if it's all available nobody is going to be stealing it before someone else gets it."

 Spacey is currently filming a second series of "House of Cards," on which he is an executive producer.
 He also is artistic director of London's Old Vic Theatre.